Resources for Parents

 This is how children ask for what they want or need.

-"Help please, "My turn!"
+"More juice", "Help please", "My turn!"

 Protesting is how children say "no" or let us know they don't like something